smartcatai/smartcat-serge-sync-plugin/README.md

 Serge will convert your files to the [.PO](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html) format, which is natively supported by Smartcat.

-Communication between Serge and Smartcat is performed by means of the Smartcat-sync CLI utility, which can be downloaded [here](https://github.com/smartcatai/SergeSmartcatPlugin).
+Communication between Serge and Smartcat is performed by means of the Smartcat-sync CLI utility.
 Note that the Smartcat-sync utility must be installed on the same machine as Serge.

 Each configuration file in Serge represents a single translation project, and maps to a single specific project in Smartcat.